Avaray/esp32-bme280-micropython-weather-station/README.md

 **In the first place**

-- Change the way how `config.py` is loaded
-- Fix places in code where `config.deviceId` is used
-- Do better connection handling
+- Do better Wi-Fi connection handling

 **Later**